Marsanne Grape Variety: Jewel of the Rhône

 Historically, winemaking in the northern Rhône was once extremely rustic.
 Grapes were crushed, pressed, and fermented in large oak vats called foudres.
 Temperature control was not employed – growers relied upon the naturally cooler autumn weather to do that job.
 The results were decidedly mixed: great vintages would eventually reveal their fruity charms (warm temperature fermentations can subjugate the fruit), gaining complexity in bottle over the years.
 But poor wines never emerged from their hard chrysalis, remaining lean and austere.

 Thankfully, that paradigm is long gone.
-In its place are selective use of skin contact, cold-fermentation of clarified juice, and the occasional, judicious use of oak maturation, together with lees contact.
+In its place is the selective use of skin contact, cold-fermentation of clarified juice, and the occasional, judicious use of oak maturation, together with lees contact.
 In one sense, the production of Marsanne will closely emulate Chardonnay; the aim is to craft a white of great fragrance, structure, and intensity, capable of aging for at least a decade.
-A light and airy style of wine are not generally sought.
+A light and airy style of wine is not generally sought.

 Many of the best labels of the northern Rhône are made this way; hand-harvested grapes fermented in stainless steel yield very aromatic wines full of fruit and vibrancy.
 The rise in organic and biodynamic farming only enhances their quality.
 After that, the Marsanne will typically be blended with Roussanne before it is bottled.

-The dividing line in Marsanne winemaking is, of course, the use of oak.
+Of course, the dividing line in Marsanne winemaking is the use of oak.
 Using a percentage of new wood for fermentation and/or maturation profoundly influences style.
 Such wines, delicious from the outset, offer more richness and opulence than cuvées built around stainless steel.
 But for every proponent of new barrique, there is a grower who covets the purity and finesse of a ‘clean’ fermentation without wood.
 So it’s another win for diversity, then!

 The many faces of Marsanne